-As February rolls away from the holidays in Australia and into routine, wonderful campaigns unfold including FebFast.
+As the new year rolls away from the holidays in Australia and into routine, wonderful campaigns unfold including FebFast.
 Recently, the benefits of abstinence came under scrutiny.
 In particular, the effects of eliminating alcohol for 28 days.
 Abstinence and fasting are prevalent in so many cultures, especially for the Islamic faith who fast over the ninth month in the Islamic calendar.
 Ramadan is a period of prayer, fasting, charity-giving and self-accountability for Muslims.

 Self-accountability.
 That’s my point.
 It is not about fashion plates or fasting to be thin, it’s about contemplation of habit.
 A month of self-awareness with a health focus is a good thing in my book.
 I have been doing this since 1994, spurred on by a barman at Gowings Grace Darling who bet that I could not give up alcohol for a month.
 The prize was two tickets to Massive Attack if I won.
 I did.
 Easily.
 And so began a kind of pilgrimage and here I paint you a proper picture of the biochemical science of your liver and tummy.
 Are you ready?
 Pour yourself a San Pell. and let’s go.

 Thanks to a few readers who asked, liver detoxification goes like this.

 The season of spring heralds renewal and cleansing.
 In Chinese medicine it represents liver energy and the primary function of the liver is detoxification.
 Your liver’s job is to cleanse and filter the blood and promote the elimination of toxins, hormones and to facilitate digestion.
 The liver governs fat metabolism by releasing lipids and associated toxins into the blood for elimination.
 Circles under the eyes, headaches, weight gain, nausea, mood swings and bad breath are all signs of an overloaded liver.
 Did you know that if you love your liver a little bit more you’d have greater success losing weight?